marcurdy/dfir-toolset/ThreatHunt.md

 * High numbers of subdomains or large TXT fields to find DNS tunnelling
 * Search for destinations of dynamic dns domains
 * High volumes of NXDOMAIN errors could signify use of a domain generating algorithm (DGA)
-* Search for typos of domains being accessed e.g. dnstwist
+* Search for typos of domains being accessed against owned domains e.g. dnstwist
-* New domains .
+* New domains at a weight in determining maliciousness

 Proxy
 * Consistent and reoccurring HTTP PUT